kevien/dict/README.md

 # dict
-most common weak useranem or pass
+some common weak useranem or pass